Access data, samples and analytical support for research

 Commercial agreements with the NIHR BioResource, which would include an initial setup study fee as well as costs associated with volunteers’ enrolment and sample collection/shipment.

-The NIHR Biosample Centre provides a high quality, high capacity service for biomedical researchers engaged in studies that include the collection, processing, storage and analysis of biological samples from their volunteers and patients.
-The Biosample Centre operates on a fee for service basis for companies and can provide an end-to-end solution or flexible approach to your sampling needs.
+The National Biosample Centre provides a high quality, high capacity service for biomedical researchers engaged in studies that include the collection, processing, storage and analysis of biological samples from their volunteers and patients.
+The National Biosample Centre is operated by UK Biocentre on a fee for service basis for customers and can provide an end-to-end solution or flexible approach to your sampling needs.

 The UK Clinical Research Collaboration (UKCRC) Tissue Directory is a free online resource that catalogues the different types of human sample resources across the UK (biobank, cohort, biorepository, clinical trial etc).
 It’s the only of its kind that covers all regions, sample types and disease areas.